 - Your employer and your income.

 - Health insurance coverage offered by your employer.

 If you are signing up for Hawaii Medicaid, you will have to give information about your spouse or children.
 You may also fill out the Medicaid application form for your children or other members of your household even if you are not seeking medical assistance for yourself.
 Please be aware that lying on the Medicaid application is considered a criminal offense.
 To learn more about required information and documentation for a Medicaid application, you can download our free guide.

 When you apply for Medicaid online or with the paper application, you will have to provide substantial amounts of information.
 However, there are certain details you will not need to give to the Medicaid program.
 Generally, adults who are older than 21 years of age will not have to list their parents on their application.
 Yet, if their parents still list them as a dependent on their taxes, then adult applicants will need to list their parents.

 On the Medicaid application, domestic partners that are not married to the applicant do not need to be listed.
 Children of the unmarried partner also do not need to be mentioned on the form.
 However, when applying for Medicaid, you need to be sure you are listing members of your family who file taxes with you on the form for Hawaii Medicaid.
 This is important because your income eligibility will be based on the number of people in your household.

-Steps to Take After a Medicaid Application Denial in Hawaii
+Learn the Steps to Take After a Medicaid Application Denial in Hawaii

 Not everyone who signs up for Medicaid will be accepted into the program.
 However, if you are denied Medicaid coverage, you can still take action.
 Filing an appeal will allow the Medicaid program to review your information and give you a second chance at enrolling in Medicaid.
 Appealing your denied Medicaid application will not guarantee that you are accepted into the program but it may help your chances.
 You can learn how to appeal by reading the information provided in your denial letter.